MixinNetwork/developers.mixin.one/api/_app_api/create_user.md

     content: |
       String: Name of An New User
 content_markdown: |-
-  Create a new none-phone user.
+  Create a new none-phone user (which is like an normal Mixin user).
+You should keep `PrivateKey` which is used to sign `AuthenticationToken` and encrypt `Pin` for the user.

 left_code_blocks:
   - code_block: |-